About SMC ES

 How we work

-When science generates controversy on the news agenda, SMC Spain responds quickly with ‘reactions’ from sources that help put the news into context.
-The topics we cover can originate from research results (which we know about before they are published, through the embargo system) or from unpredictable news (statements, crises, announcements, etc.).
+When science generates controversy on the news agenda, the SMC Spain responds quickly with 'reactions' from expert sources that help put the news in context.
+The topics we cover can originate from research results (which we find out about before they are published, through the embargo system of scientific journals) or from current affairs (statements, crises, announcements, etc.).

-We also publish articles written by specialists: ‘expert voices’ and explanatory articles written by members of the editorial staff: ‘what we know’.
+We also publish articles written by specialists: ‘expert voices’ columns and explainers written by members of the editorial staff, called ‘what we know’.

-We choose sources according to their expertise, seeking points of view that are representative of the opinions to be taken into account in each debate in the scientific community.
-We take care to ensure gender balance and specify the possible conflicts of interest of each source.
+We choose sources according to their expertise, seeking different points of view among the scientific community that help enrich public debate.
+We also strive to ensure gender balance among our sources and to state possible conflicts of interest for each of them.

-SMC Spain brings together all its scientific contacts in a database for internal use only, with labels by area, which includes press officers.
-If you, as a scientist, would like to be part of this database, please write to us.
+The SMC Spain compiles a database of researchers for internal use only, with labels by area.
+If you, as a scientist, would like to be included in this database, please write to us

 CC Licence